The Federal Emergency Management Agency's (FEMA's) Methodology for Estimating Potential Losses from Disasters

 Users can also call the FEMA Map Information Exchange (FMIX) at 1-877-336-2627 as an alternative means of support.
 The FMIX gives Hazus users the ability to speak directly with a support representative during normal business hours to follow up on Help Desk tickets, receive assistance in using the Help Desk or get answers to general questions about Hazus.

-Federal, state and local government agencies and the private sector can order the latest version of Hazus free-of-charge online by visiting the FEMA Map Service Center (MSC) Web Store.
+Federal, state and local government agencies and the private sector can download the latest version of Hazus free-of-charge online by visiting the FEMA Flood Map Service Center (MSC).